 Sweet Tooth is officially coming back for Season 2!! pic.twitter.com/iVQ7QenxoFJuly 29, 2021

-We wouldn’t expect Covid-19 to add additional delays, seeing as the whole of season 1 – bar the pilot episode shot in 2019 – was filmed during the pandemic.
+We don’t expect Covid-19 to add additional delays, seeing as the whole of season 1 – bar the pilot episode shot in 2019 – was filmed in New Zealand during the pandemic.

 Sweet Tooth season 2 cast

 Sweet Tooth season 2 cast: who’ll be heading back to the Great Crumble?